-Spring is slowly making its way here on the West Coast and I’ve been loving my outdoor runs the last few weeks.
-Depending on my energy levels or what other workout I’ve done, I’m getting outside for a run or power walk almost every day.
+We’ll soon be transitioning from winter to spring here on the West Coast and I’ve been loving my outdoor runs the last few weeks.
+Depending on my energy levels or what other workout I’ve done, I’m getting outside for a run a couple times a week.
 I love the freedom and stress release that running and fresh air gives, and today I’m talking about the latest running tech that has made tracking runs easy and convenient.
-I’m also checking out some of the newest tech in headphones because for me, music is what helps me power through those tough minutes when I feel like quitting.
+I’m also checking out some of the newest tech in headphones because for me, music and podcasts are what helps me power through those tough minutes when I feel like quitting.

 Tracking your runs